gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 ![]({{ "assets/img/features_shortcomings_causalnex/causalnex_8.png" | absolute_url }})

 The plots show a interesting pattern.
 The true effect is shown by the black dashed line at `y = -1.0`.
-In the uncounfounded case, our counterfactual estimation procedure got really close to the true effect using a "modest" number of bins (4 and 8).
+In the uncounfounded case, our counterfactual estimation procedure got really close to the true effect using an intermediate number of bins (4 and 8).
 The best structure was surprisingly the naive structure, although not by a large margin.
 The learned structure and the true structure arrived at almost identical results, which is also puzzling.

 However, we see another major **shortcoming** of Bayesian Networks (at least in this setting): if the number of bins is too high or too low, we greatly underestimate the treatment effect.
 In a real-world setting, where we would not know the true effect, tuning this parameter would be challenging.
 Moreover, I would find very hard to trust the treatment effect estimate knowing of this sensibility to hyperparameters.